Saktanong - stock.adobe.com

 This way, companies only need to plug in text and photos and without having to reinvent the wheel each time they send an email.

-Make email scannable and include a call to action
+7. Make emails scannable and include calls to action

 Businesses can accomplish this by having a writing style that is succinct and to the point.
 No paragraph should contain more than five lines of text.
 Short chunks of text -- snackable content -- are quick and easy for readers to consume and ideal for both emails and social media.